 Responsibility

-One or more digital staff look after the website and email.
+One or more staff look after the website and email.
 They may not have a digital background or skillset.

 Level 2